Walltown Crags Roman Wall (Hadrian's Wall)

 From there you can turn either right to follow the Hadrian's Wall Path towards Cawfields, or left to follow the Path to Walltown Quarry.
 Either way provides stunning views, and you can see the course of the Wall stretching out before you as it follows the contours of the land.

-Our family stayed for a week at Gilsland, just a few miles west of Wallton Crags.
-I must have visited the site 4 times in that week, just to photograph the wonderful scenery and enjoy walking along Hadrian's Wall.
+Our family stayed for a week at Gilsland, just a few miles west of Walltown Crags.
+I must have visited the site four times in that week, just to photograph the wonderful scenery and enjoy walking along Hadrian's Wall.
 This is easily one of the best places to enjoy the Wall, and I can highly recommend coming early in the morning, or late in the evening to enjoy the spectacular landscape at its very best.

 About Walltown Crags Roman Wall (Hadrian's Wall)